-- to notify Device manufacturers of any security vulnerabilities they identify (e.g. in live operations) [G3.17 & G3.18];
+- Notify Device manufacturers of any security vulnerabilities they identify (e.g. in live operations) [G3.17 & G3.18];

-- to take reasonable steps to ensure that the cause of the vulnerability is rectified or its impact mitigated as soon as reasonably practicable [G3.18];
+- Take reasonable steps to ensure that the cause of the vulnerability is rectified, or its impact mitigated, as soon as reasonably practicable [G3.18];

-- to be notified by their Device manufacturers of any security vulnerability identified [G3.20];
+- Be notified by their Device manufacturers of any security vulnerability identified [G3.20];

-- to notify the Security Sub-Committee (SSC) of the steps being taken and the timetable for completion [G3.9 & G3.18].
+- Notify the Security Sub-Committee (SSC) of the steps being taken and the timetable for completion [G3.9 & G3.18].

-To satisfy the SEC security obligations, it will be necessary for Energy Suppliers to have contractual arrangements (guidance at the bottom of this page) in place with Device manufacturers either directly or via MAPs to notify and to be notified of any security vulnerabilities.
+To satisfy the SEC security obligations, it is necessary for Energy Suppliers to have contractual arrangements in place with Device manufacturers, either directly or via Meter Asset Providers (MAPs), to notify and to be notified of any security vulnerabilities.

-- MAPs to have contractual agreements with Energy Suppliers and Device manufacturers that satisfy the SEC obligations (based on the obligations described in Section 4 of this paper);
+- MAPs must have contractual agreements with Energy Suppliers and Device manufacturers that satisfy the SEC obligations;

-- Energy Suppliers to enter into ‘churn’ contracts with MAPs when a Device is inherited on churn, if not covered by SSC arrangements;
+- Energy Suppliers must enter into ‘churn’ contracts with MAPs when a Device is inherited on churn, if not covered by SSC arrangements;

 - The SSC must inform Device manufacturers on a monthly basis of which Energy Suppliers are operating their Devices;

-- The SSC to inform Energy Suppliers on a monthly basis of the current contact details for all Device manufacturers;
+- The SSC must inform Energy Suppliers on a monthly basis of the current contact details for all Device manufacturers;

-- Device manufacturers to notify material vulnerabilities and rectification arrangements bilaterally to all Suppliers they have been advised are operating their Devices, updating MAPs for information;
+- Device manufacturers must note material vulnerabilities and rectification arrangements bilaterally to all Suppliers which are operating their Devices, updating MAPs for information;

-- Energy Suppliers to notify any vulnerabilities found bilaterally and to establish rectification arrangements with the Device manufacturer; and
+- Energy Suppliers must note any vulnerabilities found bilaterally, and establish subsequent rectification arrangements with the Device manufacturer; and

-These arrangements should enable any material security vulnerabilities to be notified, rectified or the impact mitigated to meet the SEC obligations and to maintain the viability of the Device during the period of investment.
-Diagrams detailing the processes can also be found in the download below.
+These arrangements should enable any material security vulnerabilities to be notified, rectified, or the impact mitigated to meet the SEC obligations.
+Furthermore, this process should maintain the viability of the Device during the period of investment.
+Information, including diagrams detailing the processes, can be found below.